Mile High Stadium: 1970s

-An ingenious expansion that took place from 1975–1977 raised the capacity to 75,103 by extending the upper deck that was along the north side and building movable, triple-decked stands along the east side.
+An ingenious expansion that took place from 1975 to 1977 raised the capacity to 75,103 by extending the upper deck that was along the north side and building movable, triple-decked stands along the east side.
 When fully retracted toward the field, the stands would form a horseshoe for football, appropriate considering the team was the Denver Broncos.
 Yet when fully extended by 145 feet (44 m), the stadium could still fit a normal-sized baseball field with outfield distances of 335 ft down the left-field line, 375 ft to left-center and 423 to center field.

 The movable structure was 450 feet (137 m) long, 200 feet (61 m) wide, and weighed nearly 9 million pounds (4,500 short tons, 4,000 metric tons).
 When a game or event required moving the stands the 145 ft in or out, engineers pumped water into 163 water bearings spaced out beneath the stands, lifting the structure off its foundation.
 A sheet of water ⅓-inch thick formed under the structure.
 Hydraulic rams then pushed the stands forward at the rate of two feet per minute, taking stadium engineers about six hours from start to finish to move the stands.